 The Company derives its revenues mainly from products, licenses, combined hardware and software products, software updates, maintenance and support services.
+The Company's products are generally integrated with software that is essential to the functionality of the equipment.
 The Company sells its products primarily through channel partners including distributors, resellers, OEMs, system integrators and MSPs, all of whom are considered end-users.
 The Company also sells its products directly to end users primarily through its web site.

-The Company accounts for product sales in accordance with Statement of Position (SOP) No. 97-2, "Software Revenue Recognition", as amended by SOP No. 98-9, "Modification of SOP No. 97-2, Software Revenue Recognition, With Respect to Certain Transactions" (collectively "SOP 97-2").
+The Company applies software revenue recognition guidance, ASC 985-605, "Software Revenue Recognition", to all transactions involving the sale of software products and hardware products that include software.
 Product and software license revenue is recognized when persuasive evidence of an arrangement exists, the software license has been delivered, there are no uncertainties surrounding product acceptance, there are no significant future performance obligations, the license fees are fixed or determinable and collection of the license fee is considered probable.
-Amounts received in advance of meeting these criteria are deferred.
-Fees for arrangements with payment terms extending beyond customary payment terms are considered not to be fixed or determinable, in which case revenue is deferred and recognized when payments become due from the customer or are actually collected, providing that all other revenue recognition criteria have been met.
+For hardware transactions where software is not incidental, the Company does not separate the license fee and does not apply separate accounting guidance to the hardware and software elements.
+Fees for arrangements with payment terms extending beyond customary payment terms are considered not to be fixed or determinable, in which case revenue is deferred and recognized when payments become due from the customer or are actually collected, provided that all other revenue recognition criteria have been met.

-As required by SOP 97-2, the Company determines the value of the software component of its multiple-element arrangements using the residual method when vendor specific objective evidence (VSOE) of fair value exists for the undelivered elements of the support and maintenance agreements.
+As required by ASC 985-605, the Company determines the value of the software component of its multiple-element arrangements using the residual method when vendor specific objective evidence (VSOE) of fair value exists for the undelivered elements of the support and maintenance agreements.
 VSOE is based on the price charged when an element is sold separately or renewed.
 Under the residual method, the fair value of the undelivered elements is deferred and the remaining portion of the arrangement fee is allocated to the delivered elements and is recognized as revenue.

-Software updates and maintenance provide customers with rights to unspecified software product upgrades released during the term of the agreement.
-Support services grant the Company's customers telephone access to technical support personnel during the term of the service.
-The Company recognizes revenues from software updates, maintenance and support services ratably over the term of the agreement.
+Our software updates and maintenance provides customers with rights to unspecified software product upgrades released during the term of the agreement and other security solutions sold as a service or annuity.
+Our support offerings include multiple services to our customers primarily telephone access to technical support personnel and hardware support services.
+We recognize revenues from software updates, maintenance and services ratably over the term of the agreement.

-Deferred revenues represent mainly the unrecognized fees billed for updates, maintenance and support services.
+Deferred revenues represent mainly the unrecognized fees billed for unspecified software updates, maintenance and support services.

-The Company follows very specific and detailed guidelines in measuring revenue, several of which are discussed above.
 The Company determines the fair value of each type of undelivered element as follows:

-For enterprise products, the Company determines the fair value based on the renewal prices charged for software updates, maintenance and support services.
+For enterprise products, the Company determines the fair value based on the renewal prices charged for unspecified software updates, maintenance and support services.
 The Company offers several levels of services, classified by services offered, response time, and availability.
 The Company has defined classes of customers, based on the total gross value of licensed software products the customer purchased from the Company.
 The Company prices renewals for each service level and each class of customer as a fixed percentage of the total gross value of licensed software products the customer purchased.

-For its consumer products, the Company determines the fair value based on the renewal prices of software updates, maintenance and support services for the different products offered.
-The renewal prices are based on its price list.
+For its consumer products, the Company determines the fair value based on the renewal prices of unspecified software updates, maintenance and support services for the different products offered.
+The renewal prices are based on the Company's price list.